cbs-software/smarteru-php-client/README.md

 If you would like to make a contribution to this library, you may do so using the following process:

+1. Fork the GitHub repository.
-1. Clone the project to your own machine.
+2. Clone the project to your own machine.
-2. Create a new branch based on 'main' with a name that summarizes what you're changing.
+3. Create a new branch based on 'main' with a name that summarizes what you're changing.
-3. Commit your changes to your branch.
+4. Commit your changes to your branch.
 Make sure to update any unit tests that are affected by your changes, and to provide tests for any new classes and/or methods introduced.
+5. Push your branch back up to the fork.
-4. Submit a Pull Request targeting the 'main' branch so that we can review your changes.
+6. Submit a Pull Request targeting the 'main' branch so that we can review your changes.

 ## Tests